CiscoTestAutomation/genie/docs/clean/user_guide/executing_a_clean.rst

 Executing a Clean
 =================

-This page contains the basic arguments required to use pyATS Clean.
+This page contains the information required to execute pyATS Clean and its available arguments.
 There are two different methods of using pyATS Clean – Integrated or Standalone.

 Prerequisites
 -------------